-9.1 Minimum Salaries: Employees Represented by the Bargaining Unit: The salaries of employees effective May 16, 2016 shall not be less than the minimum salaries.
+9.1 Minimum Salaries: Employees Represented by the Bargaining Unit: The salaries of employees effective May 16, 2021 shall not be less than the minimum salaries.
 Nothing in this paragraph shall prohibit the Employer from offering a salary in excess of the minimum salary nor shall any employee's salary be reduced as a result of this paragraph.
 All minimum salaries shall increase by the percentage of across-the-board salary adjustments for each year of this contract.

-Appointment Faculty Librarian
+Appointment Faculty Library Faculty

-Instructor \$33,000 \$33,000
+Instructor \$34,000 \$34,000

-Assistant Professor \$37,000 \$37,000
+Assistant Professor \$38,000 \$38,000

-Associate Professor \$47,000 \$47,000
+Associate Professor \$48,000 \$48,000

-Professor \$58,000 \$58,000
+Professor \$59,000 \$59,000

-Lecturer \$33,000
+Lecturer I \$34,000

-Senior Lecturer \$37,000
+Senior Lecturer \$38,000

 - 9.2 Across-the-board Salary, Equity & Bonus Adjustments: The salary adjustments described below replace any adjustment indicated by the previous contract.
-An individual letter will be sent to each UDMPU member indicating his/her salary including across-the-board increases that will take effect in accordance with (a) and (b) below.
+An individual letter will be sent to each UDMPU member indicating their salary including across-the-board increases that will take effect in accordance with (a) and (b) below.
 These salary adjustments are not subject to review, modification, or grievance.
-In the instance of a clerical error, however, it will be corrected in the earliest possible pay period after the error has been verified and resolved. - Across-the-board Salary Adjustments: All salary adjustments shall (a) apply only to those persons employed by the Employer in a position covered by this Agreement prior to June 30 of the previous academic year.
-For the 2016-2017 academic year salary adjustments shall be determined by taking the employee's base annual salary and increasing it by 2.5% effective August 16, 2016.
-For the 2017-2018 academic year salary adjustments shall be determined by taking the employee's base annual salary and increasing it by 2.5% effective August 16, 2017.
-For the 2018-2019 academic year salary adjustments shall be determined by taking the employee's base annual salary and increasing it by 2.5% effective August 16, 2018.
-For the 2019-2020 academic year salary adjustments shall be determined by taking the employee's base annual salary and increasing it by 3% effective August 16, 2019.
-For the 2020-2021 academic year salary adjustments shall be determined by taking the employee's base annual salary and increasing it by 3% effective August 16, 2020. - (b) Equity Adjustments: The administration and the UDMPU are committed over time to formulating a salary scale for UDMPU faculty/librarians consistent with or higher than the average external compensation based on discipline, rank, tenure and seniority.
-The total equity pool available for distribution is \$360,000.
-The parties agree that pursuant to the external equity study completed in the 2015-2016 academic year, up to \$180,000 of the equity pool shall be distributed in year one of the contract, effective August 16, 2016, for each eligible bargaining unit member according to the compensation methodology agreed upon by the parties.
-The remaining equity funds shall be distributed in year two of the contract, and be effective August 16, 2017.
+In the instance of a clerical error, however, it will be corrected in the earliest possible pay period after the error has been verified and resolved. - Across-the-board Salary Adjustments: All salary adjustments shall apply (a) only to those persons employed by the Employer in a position covered by this Agreement prior to June 30 of the previous academic year.
+For the 2021-2022 academic year, salary adjustments shall be determined by taking the employee's base annual salary and increasing it by 1.5% effective August 16, 2021.
+For the 2022-2023 academic year, salary adjustments shall be determined by taking the employee's base annual salary and increasing it by 2.0% effective August 16, 2022.
+For the 2023-2024 academic year, salary adjustments shall be determined by taking the employee's base annual salary and increasing it by 2.0% effective August 16, 2023.
+For the 2024-2025 academic year, salary adjustments shall be determined by taking the employee's base annual salary and increasing it by 2.5% effective August 16, 2024.
+For the 2025-2026 academic year, salary adjustments shall be determined by taking the employee's base annual salary and increasing it by 2.75% effective August 16, 2025. - (b) Equity Adjustments: The administration and the UDMPU are committed over time to formulating a salary scale for UDMPU faculty/library faculty consistent with or higher than the average external compensation based on discipline, rank, tenure and seniority.
+The total equity pool available for distribution is \$400,000.
+The parties agree that pursuant to the external equity study completed in the 2021-2022 academic year, \$200,000 of the equity pool shall be distributed in year two of the contract, effective August 16, 2022, for each eligible bargaining unit member according to the compensation methodology agreed upon by the parties.
+The remaining equity funds shall be distributed in year three of the contract and be effective August 16, 2023.
 These salary adjustments are not subject to review, modification or grievance.
 In the instance of a clerical error, however, it will be corrected in the earliest possible pay period after the error has been verified and resolved.
-To be eligible for this adjustment, the employee must have been employed in a position covered by this Agreement as of 30 June 2016 and must be in this position on the effective date of distribution.
+To be eligible for this adjustment, the employee must have been employed in a position covered by this Agreement as of June 30, 2021 and must be in this position on the effective date of distribution.
 Agreed upon criteria for this and future Compensation Equity Studies include: